 What Should I Do Now That I Have PTSD Because of My Automobile Accident?

 If you are suffering from PTSD, do not try to tough it out.
 PTSD is an insidious condition, and mental health professionals are trained to help you cope with your symptoms.
 They may even be able to help you overcome such symptoms.

 PTSD can affect your personal injury claim as well.
 Florida is well-known as a no-fault state.
 In most instances, accident claims can be made against PIP plans.
 Florida law, however, allows an injured victim to side-step the no-fault laws and file a claim against the at-fault party’s insurance company if the victim meets certain criteria.
 One of the requirements is that you, the victim, have suffered a significant and permanent injury.

 Contact a Skilled Car Accident Lawyer at Wooten, Kimbrough, Damaso & Dennis, P.A.

 Every case is different and carries individual facts that can change a situation entirely.
 It is in your best interest to speak to a personal injury attorney who has expertise in automobile accident cases.

 At Wooten, Kimbrough, Damaso & Dennis, P.A., our attorneys not only know what evidence is needed to prove liability, but we also know how to utilize that information to create a robust case against a negligent driver.
-Our car accident lawyers have more than 100 years of combined experience representing clients in central Florida.
+Our Orlando car accident attorneys have more than 100 years of combined experience representing clients in central Florida.
 To schedule a no-pressure, free consultation, you can call (407) 843-7060 or fill out our online contact form.